-This, in essence, is the key research theme of our study here.
+This, in essence, is the key research theme of our present study.
 More precisely, we explore and develop key qualitative as well as quantitative indicators (hallmarks) about the complexity/regularity of the optimization trajectory.
-In particular, towards this end, we analyze and compare multiple intermediate checkpoints amongst themselves, across different scenarios and large-scale case studies.
-The qualitative hallmark, which we call the \textit{`Trajectory Map'}, conveys the directional (dis)similarity of the parameters and visually depicts the nature of optimization within and across various stages of training, i.e. at a pan-trajectory level.
-The quantitative hallmarks are functions of these trajectory maps, that measure various notions of lengths and angles, over and about the sequence of steps in the trajectory.
+Towards this end, we analyze and compare multiple intermediate checkpoints amongst themselves, across different scenarios and large-scale case studies.
+A qualitative hallmark, which we call the \textit{`Trajectory Map'}, conveys the directional (dis)similarity of the parameters and visually depicts the nature of optimization within and across various stages of training, i.e., at a pan-trajectory level.
+Our quantitative hallmarks are functions of these trajectory maps, measuring various notions of lengths and angles, over and about the sequence of steps in the trajectory. \looseness=-1

-We form it as a focus of our investigation to study the properties of trajectories and their ensuing implications about the nature of found solutions since it, (a) brings in a level of architecture agnosticity and helps unlock shared insights onto features of optimization, (b) contains an intrinsic data-dependence that, for all intents and purposes, implies no explicit inference over additional data samples is needed (which anyway might not be possible due to resource or privacy constraints), (c) allows analyzing and prognosing the developing generalization strategy on-the-fly, over the course of training (instead of waiting all the way until convergence to assess the solution quality), and (d) provides potential hints at the bottlenecks and redundancies plaguing the optimization procedure.
+The focus of our investigation is to study the properties of trajectories and their ensuing implications about the nature of found solutions since it (a) brings in a level of architecture agnosticity and helps unlock shared insights onto features of optimization, (b) contains an intrinsic data-dependence that, for all intents and purposes, necessitates no explicit inference over additional data samples is needed (which anyway might not be possible due to resource or privacy constraints), (c) allows analyzing and prognosing the developing solution strategy on-the-fly, over the course of training (instead of waiting all the way until convergence to assess the solution quality), and (d) provides potential hints at the bottlenecks and redundancies plaguing the optimization procedure.

-Hence, given these factors, we naturally do not expect the above trajectory viewpoint to cover and uncover all aspects of the desired phenomenology at stake, but we hope to at least offer an outlook into the concerned phenomenon based on the corresponding optimization trajectories (and their directional complexity), such as when considering the implicit effects of momentum and weight decay, and thus provide novel insights into the inner-workings of neural networks and their optimization.
+\textbf{Our contributions are}: 1) We propose the novel perspective of trajectory maps and showcase its use for hallmarking the directional nature of optimization.
+2) We utilize it to theoretically show the intertwined effects of momentum and weight decay on obtuse angles between updates.
+3) We show how scale provides a regularizing effect on the directional complexity of trajectories, and also find an interesting observation about Q,K,V heterogeneity in the middle attention layers.
+4) We put the demonstrated directional redundancy to the test, by showing that only training the scalar parameters of (batch) normalization layers a short while into training suffices for matching the performance, thus laying the seeds for efficient optimization hybrids.